jacklule/DataViz-Syllabus/Syllabus.md

 - infographic and timeline
 - chart with CSS
 - map story
-- a three-panel comic introduction of yourself
+- a piece of comic journalism
 - interactive story with Tableau

-**30%** Portfolio at name.github.io, which will include a final project as well as edited, corrected and improved versions of all assignments.
+**30%** Portfolio at name.github.io, which will include the edited, corrected and improved versions of all assignments.
 This portfolio will be a essential part of your search for internships and jobs.

 ##Lehigh Commitment to an Equitable Community